AlextheYounga/us-federal-code/usc/title-31-money-and-finance/subtitle-ii-the-budget-process/chapter-11-the-budget-and-fiscal-budget-and-program-information/frontmatter.md

 1125.
 Elimination of unnecessary agency reporting.

 1126.
 Program Management Improvement Officers and Program Management Policy Council.
-2
+3

 #### **Editorial Notes** ####

 #### Amendments ####

+**2024**—Pub.
+L. 118–190, §§2(a)(2), 6(c), Dec.
+23, 2024, 138 Stat.
+2654, 2656, added item 1121 and struck out former item 1121 "Quarterly priority progress reviews and use of performance information" and items 1118 "Pilot projects for performance goals" and 1119 "Pilot projects for performance budgeting".

 **2011**—Pub.
 L. 111–352, §13(b), (c), Jan.
 4, 2011, 124 Stat.
 3882, added items 1115, 1116, and 1120 to 1125, and struck out former items 1115 "Performance plans" and 1116 "Program performance reports".